forceedge01/behat-sql-extension/README.md

 ```gherkin
 Given I have a "user" where "email:its.inevitable@hotmail.com,password_hash:{qwerty}"
 ```
-In the above example note the use of `{qwerty}` keyword. `{qwerty}` will be replaced with `thisisthehashofthepassword`.
+Note the use of `{qwerty}` keyword. `{qwerty}` will be replaced with `thisisthehashofthepassword`.

 ###2.
 Environment variable

-An environment variable for the database connection details.
-This will essentially be a semi colon separated string like so:
+An environment variable can be set for the database connection details in the following way:

 ```bash
 $ export BEHAT_ENV_PARAMS="DBENGINE:mysql;DBHOST:127.0.0.1;DBSCH..."